Skip to main content

 17% positive mentions, 66% neutral mentions, 17% negative mentions

-The music in the game receives mixed reviews; some find it catchy, appropriate, and one of the few soundtracks worth keeping on, while others describe it as monotonous, generic, or AI-generated with limited variation.
-Overall, the soundtrack complements the atmosphere but could benefit from more diversity to avoid becoming repetitive.
+The music in the game elicits mixed reactions, with some finding it catchy, well-produced, and immersive, while others describe it as monotonous, generic, or AI-generated with limited variation.
+Despite these criticisms, many appreciate the overall soundtrack's quality and its contribution to the game's ambiance, often choosing not to mute it.

-• “Nice graphics and sound and one of the few soundtracks I didn't mute after an hour.”
+• “Nice graphics and sound, and one of the few soundtracks I didn't mute after an hour.”

 • “The music, game mechanics, challenges, sound effects, layout, and digging... just unreal good.”